Thewbi/ep4ce6/README.md

 The device has to ACK.
 Currently our device does not ACK so the host will send two more of those SETUP, GetDescriptor(Device) commands and then gives up.

+TODO: implement the functionality to place a ACK packet on the bus and implement the feature to write an entire Descriptor (Device) onto the bus.

 All these packets seem to be Start of Frame (SOF) packest.
 SOF packets are sent every millisecond for full speed.
 They contain a eleven bit frame number as payload.